agustif/ETL/README.md

 ### Extending it to suit your needs.
-If you want to add a new extractor/transformation/loader, create either a file or folder containing all your related code in one of the available subfolders.
+If you want to create a new pipeline or add a new extractor/transformation/loader, create either a file or folder containing all your related code in one of the available subfolders.
 Wire it to main Pipeline class so it's available for your new pipeline,